 Maintaining our services: Google uses information to ensure our services are working as intended, such as tracking outages or troubleshooting bugs and other issues that you report to us.

 Research and development: Google uses information to improve our services and to develop new products, features and technologies that benefit our users and the public.
 For example, we use publicly available information to help train Google’s language models and build features like Google Translate.

-Advertising: Google processes information, including online identifiers and information about your interactions with advertisements, to provide advertising.
+Advertising: Google processes information to provide advertising, including online identifiers, browsing and search activity, and information about your location and interactions with advertisements.
 This keeps Google’s services and many of the websites and services you use free of charge.
 You can control what information we use to show you ads by visiting your ad settings.

 Legal reasons: Google also uses information to satisfy applicable laws or regulations, and discloses information in response to legal process or enforceable government requests, including to law enforcement.
 We provide information about the number and type of requests we receive from governments in our Transparency Report.

 Other people with whom you choose to share your information, like docs or photos, and videos or comments on YouTube.

 Third parties with your consent, such as services that integrate with Google’s services.
 You can review and manage third party apps and sites with access to data in your Google Account.

 Domain administrators, if you work or study at an organization that uses Google services.

 Law enforcement or other third parties, for the legal reasons described in Sharing your information.

 When this policy applies